wazo-platform/wazo-js-sdk/README.md

 #### Customizing page style

-You can inspect the iframe with your dev tool console to know how to override styles.
+You can inspect the iframe with your dev tool console to figure out how to override styles.

 ```js
 Wazo.Softphone.injectCss(`